eugene-belkovich/home-task/NOTES.md

 - I decompose functionality by modules and tried to keep them as simple as possible
 - I used IntelliJ http client for testing API
 - I used Postman for API developement by can't share it because it's not free
-- I skip majority of e2e and service tests because I don't have enough time.
+- I skip the majority of e2e and service tests because I don't have enough time.
 I wrote several to show my skills.
-- I skip majority of swagger coverage because I don't have enough time.
+- I skip the majority of swagger coverage because I don't have enough time.
 I wrote several to show my skills.
 - Glitch have troubles with authorization.
-I can't registered account.
+I can't register account.

 # Ideas